Manny2706/NIMIT-AI/README.md

+## Model Used

+The application uses OpenRouter with:

+meta-llama/llama-3.1-8b-instruct:free

+The model can be changed using the OPENROUTER_MODEL environment variable.

 # NimitAI Transcript Signals

 A small web app that analyzes a meeting transcript and returns AI-detected sales signals with a coaching tip for each one.